temisu/WHDLoadArchiveFS/README.md

-# WHDLoadArchiveFS - Lha and Zip opening virtual filesystem for WHDload
+# WHDLoadArchiveFS - Lha and Zip opening virtual filesystem for WHDLoad

 This is extension for WHDLoad utilizing whdvfs-interface.
 It creates virtual filesystem from Zip and Lha archives thus allows WHDLoad to run images directly from archives without needing to unpack them